 Obviously, you won’t send a Braille version of your appeal to your entire donor base.
 But other communications you build as part of your efforts to improve ADA compliance can enhance your fundraising outreach overall!

 Let’s say you create a video version of your appeal letter to email to donors who can’t absorb your message through writing.
-Why not send the video to your entire audience as a follow up to re-enforce the message in your appeal letter?
+Why not send the video to your audience as a follow-up to reinforce the message in your appeal letter?

-Your efforts to be ADA compliant will help all of your donors comprehend your message.
+Your efforts to be ADA-compliant will help all your donors comprehend your message.

-You will put in a lot of work to make sure your communications are accessible for donors with disabilities.
+You will put in a lot of work to make sure your communications are accessible to donors with disabilities.

 Everyone gets involved.